Noisec/shaRefile/README.md

 # shaRefile
 An file host tool
-> How I recommend to use it
+How I recommend to use it:

-Go to your router settings and make port forwarding to 8080 Turn off your firewall
+> Go to your router settings and make port forwarding to 8080 Turn off your firewall
 Register to no-ip, make an hostname, download no-ip DUC and apply the hostname.
 MAKE AN HOST.TXT file containing the host you made or just your ip